IMG_20220524_083049_1

 Saving money booking one-way tickets!

-You’re flying from Phoenix to Dallas.
+Example: You’re flying from Phoenix to Dallas.

-Check the one-way flights each way instead of round trip.
+Check the one-way flights each way instead of a round trip.
 Maybe you want to visit Austin or San Antonio and fly home from there?

-This theory also allows you to take advantage of using different airlines each way too as round-trip travel booking normally uses the same airline.
+This theory also allows you to take advantage of using different airlines each way, too, as round-trip travel booking normally uses the same airline.
+Keep in mind, some airlines have better baggage rules, too, which may also change the overall cost of your flight.
+Greedy bastards!

-The below article from Clark Howard clearly explains a few other reasons too! 🙌
+The article below from Clark Howard clearly explains a few other reasons, too! 🙌

 Booking air travel can be tricky these days.
 The airline industry continues to push fares higher and higher while passengers look for ways to keep them grounded.

-Money expert Clark Howard says if you’re flying domestic (this doesn’t necessarily apply for international flights), a new strategy for airline customers to save big for 2025 is to avoid the traditional practice of shopping for round-trip itineraries.
+Money expert Clark Howard says if you’re flying domestic (this doesn’t necessarily apply to international flights), a new strategy for airline customers to save big for 2025 is to avoid the traditional practice of shopping for round-trip itineraries.

 One-way flights often offer a cheaper opportunity to fly to where you need to go, Clark says.